ptomato/talks/tc39-2026-05/README.md

 ---

+## Subsequent issue found

+While investigating the assertion failures we found a further edge case that shows up in duration rounding with non-default rounding modes, while rounding and balancing: [#3316](https://github.com/tc39/proposal-temporal/issues/3316)

+---

 ## Resolution plan

-We are investigating these issues, and the fixes may need to be normative changes.
+We are investigating these issues, and the fixes may need to be needs-consensus PRs.
 If that's the case, we'll add the fixes to the agenda when we have them.

 If that is after the agenda deadline and there wasn't enough time for delegates to review, we'll re-propose the fix in the following plenary.